apache/incubator-heron/website/content/docs/operators/heron-cli.md

 ## Activating a Topology

-Once a topology has been successfully submitted to your cluster, you can activate it using the `activate` command.
-Here's the basic syntax:
+Topologies are submitted to the cluster in the activated state by default.
+To activate a deactivated topology use the `activate` command.
+Below is the basic
+syntax:

 ```bash
 $ heron-cli activate <activator-overrides> <topology>